WilhelmErik/job-tracker/roadmap.md

 • State Management: Connect Kanban actions to Zustand store.

 🎨 Phase 2: UX & Polish (Next Up)
-• Mobile Responsiveness: Ensure columns stack or scroll well on phones.
+• Mobile Responsiveness: Ensure columns stack or scroll well on phones.[]

 • Data Persistence: Save data to local storage (or database) so it doesn't vanish on refresh.
+[X]

-• Job Card Details: Expand card to show notes, salary, and links.
+• Job Card Details: Expand card to show notes, salary, and links.[]

+• UI Fixes: Add Darkmode and tweak layout []

+• Dashboard : Add a dashboard to be able to see stats of the applied jobs[]

 🚀 Phase 3: "Engineer" Level Features (Future)
 • Backend Integration: Move from dummy data to a real Node/Express backend.